zainsattar18/One-World/README.md

 -Grab data from an external API.
 -Clickable interface that allows the user to access other pages.
--Display country information (ex: Name, Latitude & Longitude, Flag etc) -Link on all pages that allows user to click link and transfer them back to the "Home Page"
+-Display country information (ex: Name, Latitude & Longitude, Flag etc) -Link on all pages that allows user to click on a "Home" button and transfer them back to the "Home Page"
 ```

 7: Post-MVP